angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 variant of the more common *Turbo* lists has appeared with this moniker applied to it as a naming convention.

-The main differences between a *Turbo* list and an *ABCD* list is the *ABCD* list is even more geared towards resolving early Doomsday often.
-It tends to have a higher fast mana count, somtimes forgo some pile cards like Ideas Unbound and runs a reduced interaction suite assuming you only need a single piece often to jam early.
+The main differences between a *Turbo* list and an *ABCD* list is the latter is even more geared towards resolving early Doomsday often.
+It tends to have a higher fast mana count, sometimes forgo some pile cards like Ideas Unbound and runs a reduced interaction suite assuming you only need a single piece often to jam early.
 As part of the interaction aresenal it often removes Daze entirely but does include additional *pitch* protection in the form of :card[Misdirection].
-One way these lists have been described is as if they are pre-boarded vs decks like 8-Cast and Delver but will maybe not be as well geared against other archetypes as a result.
+One way these lists have been described is as if they are pre-boarded vs. decks like 8-Cast and Delver but will maybe not be as well geared against other archetypes as a result.

-Here is an example decklist from a 3rd place Challenge result in April by Wonderpreaux
+Here is an example decklist from a 3rd place Challenge result in April by Wonderpreaux.

 ::decklist{path=2022/09/15/wonderpreaux}